-Due to the strength of these royal armies, several of these Malay sultanates reached a golden era, successfully because they expanded their lands become territorial to an empire.
+Due to the strength of these royal armies, several of these Malay sultanates reached a golden era, because they successfully expanded their territorial lands to become an empire.
 Nevertheless, funding the needs of the expansion operations carried out by the sultanates in the Malay Realm required a substantial amount of money.
 Thus, from these conquests, it is shown that not only did these sultanates had strong armies, but also stable economies.
 In addition, the territorial expansion exercises were a symbol of how strong one kingdom's political influence was over other kingdoms, as well as a way to increase the country's economic resources in the form of tributes, taxes and commercial activities.